-2.3.6 Evaluating the Performance Benefits of AVL
+Evaluating the Performance Benefits of AVL

-There was little evidence from the survey results that any of the AVL systems had been the subject of rigorous (ie. quantified) evaluation.
+There was little evidence from the survey results that many (any?)
+AVL systems had been the subject of rigorous (ie. quantified) evaluation.
 Even in circumstances where the primary motivation for procuring this technology was for its on-line functionality, it is not difficult to imagine measures against which system performance could be gauged (average incident response time or average deviation from schedule, for example).